Reverse Mortgage California Guide

 Answer: Underwriters review the past 12 months of a borrower's revolving credit history during the financial assessment.

-Source: Financial Assessment FAQs, Credit section, hud handbook, current as of 2026.
+Source: Financial Assessment FAQs, Credit section, current as of 2026.

 How this looks in practice

-Local equity does not remove the need for a clean guideline match, especially when family members are trying to estimate available proceeds.
-For a Los Angeles borrower, the example is this: If a borrower had credit card late payments two years ago but has been clean for the last 12 months, those older lates will not trigger a major derogatory finding for revolving credit.
+For example, if a borrower had credit card late payments two years ago but has been clean for the last 12 months, those older lates will not trigger a major derogatory finding for revolving credit.

 Key numbers